puppetlabs/puppetlabs-apache/REFERENCE.md

 * `apache::mod::ssl::reload`: Manages the puppet_ssl folder for ssl file copies, which is needed to track changes for reloading service on changes
 * `apache::package`: Installs an Apache MPM.
 * `apache::params`: This class manages Apache parameters
-* `apache::php`: This class installs PHP for Apache.
-* `apache::proxy`: This class enabled the proxy module for Apache.
-* `apache::python`: This class installs Python for Apache
 * `apache::service`: Installs and configures Apache service.
-* `apache::ssl`: This class installs Apache SSL capabilities
 * `apache::version`: Try to automatically detect the version by OS

 ### Defined types